Read the latest story about CozZo and its Founder, Ivo Dimitrov, in Ikonomist

-Currently, the project has applied for the European “Competitiveness” program in the chapter of “Entrepreneurship” for the allocation of 150 000 BGN for technical support, both in terms of manpower and equipment, that will secure the launch of the Android version of the app.
-The future upgrade the app will allow for a voice-activated shopping list entries instead of only manual addition.
-In addition, the upgrade will also allow for barcode scanning of the products.
+The future upgrades will allow for a voice-activated shopping list entries instead of only manual addition.
+They will also allow for barcode scanning of the products.
 This feature will be especially attractive to men while shopping in the store, who want to see a picture of the product their wife has asked them to buy.
 Scanning the barcode will allow this, explains the CozZo team.
-By the end of this year, CozZo will launch its premium subscription-based household account that will allow all members of a single household to share and synchronize their shopping lists and up-to-date catalogues
+In May 2019 CozZo launched its premium subscription-based household account that allows all members of a single household to share and synchronize their shopping lists and up-to-date catalogues.

 CozZo will remain free for individual users.
 To date, the app has already been downloaded over 10,000 times by customers in 20 countries, mostly from the United States, the United Kingdom, the Netherlands.
 The most active are the US consumers.
 “There the problem is even more severe.
 The American consumers shop in large quantities, once every two weeks, always the same things, regardless of how much they have left at home.
 For them, our application will save even more money and food, “says Ivo Dimitrov.